The Best E-commerce Channels and Multichannel Strategies 2026 | Cuborio

 We can divide them into two macro-categories:

-• Direct (or Proprietary) Channels: These are the ones you have full control over.
+• Direct (or Proprietary) Channels: These are the ones over which you have full control.
 The main one is your proprietary e-commerce website, the true heart of your digital presence.
 It is your main showcase, where you define the customer experience, own all the data and build a direct relationship with your audience.
 Equally important are dedicated mobile apps, which offer an optimised, 'always at your fingertips' experience, facilitating push notifications and quick purchases.

 • Indirect (or Third-Party) Channels: These are platforms owned by other parties on which you decide to be present in order to reach their large, established audience.
 This category includes multi-vendor marketplaces (where multiple sellers offer products in a single virtual location) and social commerce platforms, which integrate direct purchasing functionality within social networks.